Table of Contents

 QuestDB is probably a good choice for the storage backend for this, as it will be mostly timeseries data with a small spattering of FTS.
 However my goals for such a project are to allow users of the system to chose their own backing store.
 The core concepts are intended to be extremely easy to reason about, extend, and provide alternative implementations.

 Labeled namespaces are not a new concept.
 The Domain Name System (DNS) is a quintessential example of a distributed hierarchical system in use today.
-While DNS is quite complicated, the core ideas are mostly simple.
+It's a hard problem that requires holding global state.

 So why not use it?

-Utilize SRV records that points to one or more hosts responsible for providing the directory.
+records that points to one or more hosts responsible for providing the

 The Directory #